gitlabhq/gitlabhq/doc/administration/restart_gitlab.md

 sudo gitlab-ctl status
 ```

 Notice that all services say `ok: run`.

-If you get any weird results, like the
-unicorn service not starting, you may need to
+Sometimes, components time out during the restart and sometimes they get stuck.
+In that case, you can use `gitlab-ctl kill <service>` to send the `SIGKILL`
+signal to the service, for example `sidekiq`.
+After that, a restart should
+perform fine.

+As a last resort, you can try to
 [reconfigure GitLab](#omnibus-gitlab-reconfigure) instead.

 ### Omnibus GitLab reconfigure

-There may be times where you will be asked to _reconfigure_ GitLab.
-Remember
+There may be times in the documentation where you will be asked to _reconfigure_
-that this method applies only for the Omnibus packages.
+GitLab.
+Remember that this method applies only for the Omnibus packages.

 Reconfigure Omnibus GitLab with: